Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 Built a 3-table normalized schema (`Customers`, `Products`, `Sales`) with primary and foreign key relationships and `NOT NULL` / `CHECK` constraints to reject bad data at entry.
 Wrote analytical queries using `INNER`, `LEFT`, and `RIGHT` joins, `GROUP BY` aggregations, CTEs, and subqueries.
 Set up automated low-stock alerts across 5 product categories covering 5,102 total stock units.

 **Result**
-Built a queryable system with an average order value of $17,402.
-Top customers by spend, monthly revenue trends, order status, and best-performing categories can now be answered in seconds.
-The schema connects directly to Power BI without any additional transformation.
+Top customers by spend, monthly revenue trends, order status, and best-performing categories can now be answered in seconds instead of hours of manual work.
+Average order value came in at $17,402.
+The schema connects directly to Power BI without any additional transformation, making it a ready feed for executive dashboards.

 **Proof of Work - SQL: Top Customers + Inventory Alert**
 ```sql